RobertAhlin/emx/README.md

 ### <a id="scope"></a>Scope

 This will show what I learnt with Python using Django and all things in earlier modules.<br>
-Also with feedback from previous portfolio projects, do a lot of testing and document it.
+Also with feedback from previous portfolio projects, do a lot of manual testing and document it.

 ### <a id="structure"></a>Structure